Face-to-face teaching to continue with on-site Covid tests and masks in class

 The Education Secretary has announced measures for schools, such as on-site Covid tests and masks in class, to make face-to-face teaching ‘the norm’.

-The Secretary of State for Education said face-to-face teaching will continue and reman “the norm” as he outlined a series of Covid measures for schools.
+The Education Secretary said face-to-face teaching will continue and remain “the norm” as he outlined a series of Covid measures for schools.

 Nadhim Zahawi said secondary pupils will have to wear masks in classrooms and be able to access on-site coronavirus tests at school.